RaymondThach/DictionaryApp/README.md

 https://docs.google.com/spreadsheets/d/1wNzjEzdkwj1D6NVb_rMD0t9CmaWNXIe85cNZZiL9-68/edit?usp=sharing

 ## Future
-Features/Designs:
-- System notifications to have word reminders like flash cards
+- Mobile notifications to have word reminders like flash cards
 - Account for words with more than one definition (can implement pagination)
 - Consider storing API keys on a backend instead
+- Refactor TypeScript code with more experience